AgoraIO/video-sdk-samples-unity/Docs-Examples/Assets/get-started-sdk/Readme.md

 # Get started with Agora Video SDK

-This contains the necessary files, user interface elements, and the Agora implementation logic that are required to implement real-time interaction features.
+This folder contains the necessary files, user interface elements, and the Agora implementation logic that are required to implement real-time interaction features.
 To run this project, do the following:

 1. **Integrate the video SDK**